learn-co-curriculum/react-hooks-import-export/README.md

 // > 'Scarlet and Gold'
 ```

-#### import {function()} from
+#### import { variable } from

-`import { function() } from` allows us to grab a specific function by name, and
+`import { variable } from` allows us to grab a specific variable/function by name, and
-use that function within the body of a new module.
+use that variable/function within the body of a new module.

-We're able to reference the function imported by its previously declared name:
+We're able to reference the variable imported by its previously declared name:

 ```js
 // src/Hogwarts.js